wildmountainfarms/solarthing/README.md

 * Integrate power usage
 * Detect when Mate packets go from address 4->1 or 1->1 to detect a new collection of packets
   * This was done by just removing duplicate packets.
 Not ideal, but it works.
+* Save DailyFX data to a file so if the program restarts mid-day, accumulated data is not reset

 ### [History](docs/history.md)